 One more thing under financials.
 I recommend you make and follow a budget.
 That way you will know where you stand at all times.
 There are some great banking software programs out there.
 For PC’s there is quicken and for Apple there is Banktivity.
 These will help you keep all your finances in order easily and quickly.
 That helps at tax time and also leaves you time to explore.

-Speaking of banking, I have seen people write about having problems with getting a bank when full timing.
+Speaking of banking, I have seen people write about having problems with getting a bank when full-timing.
 We have always banked with a local credit union.
-The one we had for years is not mobile friendly so we needed to find one that was.
-By mobile friendly I mean they charge for ATM usage.
+The one we had for years is not mobile-friendly so we needed to find one that was.
+By mobile-friendly I mean they charge for ATM usage.
 They stated they did not but when we tested them on a motorcycle trip we got charged.
 When we called and asked them why we got charged they stated: “we didn’t charge you, the terminal owner did”.
 That was unacceptable to us.

 Free ATM Usage!!!!

 To make a long story short, the bank we wound up going with was the Alliant Credit Union.
 We found them through Escapees.
 There was no problem with our address and they are truly free for ATM’s.
 Apparently, the ATM owners get paid their fees regardless of who you bank with.
-Alliant has an extensive network of ATM that are totally free.
+Alliant has an extensive network of ATM that is totally free.
 If you come across one that is not on their network and charges you like we did in Texas, they will reimburse you the ATM fee the next business day up to $20 a month.
 They are awesome!!!